 Custom Proposal Example Search

 Looking for a specific type of proposal you don’t see on our site or elsewhere?
 Want to see an example of an actual successful proposal?
 Contact us for a custom proposal search.
 We will use our own professional network and advanced researchers to find you a model proposal that you can use to modify for your own needs.
-Just give us the proposal type (e.g. business, research, grant, sponsor, technical, marketing, etc.) and industry or sector.
-If you have a dollar amount (in terms of project size) in mind let us know.
-Custom searches start at $25 per sample proposal.
+Just give us the proposal type (e.g. business, government contract, research, grant, sponsor, technical, marketing, etc.) and industry or sector.
+If you have a dollar amount (in terms of project size) you are looking for, let us know.
+Custom searches start at $49 per sample proposal.
+Freedom of Information Act (FOIA) requests incur additional fees.
+Contact us for a quote today!